2018 Rod Serling Scriptwriting Competition Entries Now Being Accepted

 1. Each script must be written in the same genre and style that would have been suitable to conform with episodes for either THE TWILIGHT ZONE or NIGHT GALLERY.
 More specifically, this means displaying traits of either a horror or a science fiction genre, while exhibiting strong traditional or contemporary social themes.

 Examples of two scripts written by Rod Serling have been posted for your reference.
 The first is from a NIGHT GALLERY episode, “Class of ’99,” that aired in September, 1971.
 It is copyrighted material not intended for reproduction purposes and is available here for information purposes only.
-The second is a famed season 2 episode of the TWILIGHT ZONE, “Eye of the Beholder,” that aired Nov.
-11, 1960.
+The second is a famed season 3 episode of the TWILIGHT ZONE, “To Serve Man,” that aired March 2, 1962.
 It is also copyrighted, not intended for reproduction and to be used solely for information purposes.

 2. Each script must be written in English.